 Changing buyer groups

 Selling your products to different buyer groups could mean children or adults, B2B or B2C.
 Changing your approach to different buyers can help you to sell more products widely.
 Targeting different markets and buyers is an excellent way to broaden your business.
 Many examples use this strategy.
-You can also be one amongst them.
+You can also be one of them.

 Common challenges faced with multiple stores